 The big three Photoshop print basics

-When it comes to proper design and formatting, three elements stand out above all the rest.
-Getting these right is essential for achieving the best quality for your print project.
+When it comes to proper design and formatting basics, three elements stand out above all the rest.
+Getting these basics right is essential for achieving the best quality for your print project.

 - Document trim size plus bleed.
 In the U.S., we use inches rather than millimeters.
 So start by setting your units to inches.
 Then, set the width and height for your page size plus the bleed.
 Bleed is when an image or other print element extends beyond the trim edge, leaving no white margin.
 A document with bleed has to be printed on a larger sheet of paper and then trimmed down to the appropriate size.
 The standard bleed size in the print industry is 1/8th inch on each side of the page.
 For an 8.5” x 11” Photoshop print file, the bleed size should be 8.75” x 11.25”.